 Her name means “lamb” in Latin.

-St. Agnes is the patron saint of betrothed couples, gardeners, chastity, and Girl Guides.
-Her feast day is January 21.
+St. Agnes is the patron saint of betrothed couples, gardeners, chastity, and Girl Scouts, Girl Guides, and American Heritage Girls.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?